 - Save the blood bag and other related equipment for inspection and assessment if needed.
 Make sure that these are correctly labeled.

 The nurse caring for a patient undergoing blood transfusion is expected to know the safe and effective care management of the patient.
 Apart from the need to ensure proper hemodynamic balance, the risk for complications is also managed well.
-Appropriate assessment, proper documentation, and knowing the history of the patient well are a great help in ensuring that the patient will receive the right intervention.
+Appropriate assessment, proper documentation, and knowing the history of the patient well are great help in ensuring that the patient will receive the right intervention.

 - Basavanthappa, B., (2015).
 Medical-Surgical Nursing.
 New Delhi: Jaypee Brothers Medical Publishers.